resource-disaggregation/blk-switch/README.md

    ```
    "x.x.x" is a kernel version.
 It can be your current kernel version or latest version your system has.
 Type "uname -r" to see your current kernel version.

-   Add your name in the kernel version.
+   Edit ".config" file to include your name in the kernel version.
    ```
    vi .config
    (in the file)